saravanabalagi/vae_visualization/README.md

 # VAE Embedding Visualization

-A small, light and fast reactive web tool to quickly visualize VAE embeddings.
+A small, light and fast reactive web tool to quickly visualize and analyze VAE embeddings.
+A very useful tool for manually analyzing and evaluating trained VAE models.
+Being web-based, it allows quickly presenting and sharing results on the web without having the end user to deal with any code.

 ## Quick Start